 Prospects or potential customers usually browse numerous websites as part of their research.
 They consume various content to help them make a decision.
 Retargeting gives them a little push towards your brand.
 When a prospect sees a retargeting ad, there’s a 70% chance that they’ll purchase your product over your competitor’s.

-Three of five online viewers notice and consider ads showing products they viewed from another page.
+3 out of 5 online viewers notice and consider ads showing products they viewed from another page.
 [Source: eMarketer]

 As customers are becoming savvier, they’ve found ways to block out these ads, whether through ad blockers or sheer effort.
 However, retargeting display ads are a different story, as they remind visitors of products and services they’ve shown an interest to in the past.

-The click-through rate (CTR) of a retargeted ad is 10 times higher than the CTR of a typical display ad.
-[Source]
+The click-through rate (CTR) of a retargeted ad is 10x higher than the CTR of a typical display ad.
+[Source: Wishpond]

 The engagement advertisers can get from retargeting is significantly larger.
 While the average CTR for display ads is 0.07%, the average for retargeting ads is 0.7%.
 Furthermore, visitors who are retargeted with display ads are 70% more likely to convert on the website.
 This means that retargeting campaigns perform 10 times better than regular display banners, and offers better opportunities to convert website visitors, compared to other digital advertising strategies.